Tadashi Kuranari

-Tadashi Kuranari (倉成 正, Kuranari Tadashi) was a Japanese politician, member of the Liberal Democratic Party.
-He was Minister of Foreign Affairs from 1986 to 1987.
-He was a close confidant of Nakasone, who appointed him Foreign Minister after his 1986 re-election.
+Tadashi Kuranari (倉成 正, Kuranari Tadashi) was a Japanese politician who was Minister of Foreign Affairs from 1986 to 1987.
+A member of the Liberal Democratic Party, he was a close confidant of Yasuhiro Nakasone, who appointed him Foreign Minister after his 1986 re-election.

 Kuranari had concentrated on agricultural issues and was director of the Economic Planning Agency, a Cabinet post, in the 1970s.
 In 1987 he visited Sri Lanka, Fiji and other countries.